plotly/plotly.py/doc/python/plotly-express.md

 * **A single entry point into `plotly`**: just `import plotly.express as px` and get access to [all the plotting functions](https://plotly.com/python-api-reference/plotly.express.html), plus [built-in demo datasets under `px.data`](https://plotly.com/python-api-reference/generated/plotly.data.html#module-plotly.data) and [built-in color scales and sequences under `px.color`](https://plotly.com/python-api-reference/generated/plotly.colors.html#module-plotly.colors).
 Every PX function returns a `plotly.graph_objects.Figure` object, so you can edit it using all the same methods like [`update_layout` and `add_trace`](https://plotly.com/python/creating-and-updating-figures/#updating-figures).
 * **Sensible, Overridable Defaults**: PX functions will infer sensible defaults wherever possible, and will always let you override them.
 * **Flexible Input Formats**: PX functions [accept input in a variety of formats](/python/px-arguments/), from `list`s and `dict`s to [long-form or wide-form Pandas `DataFrame`s](/python/wide-form/) to [`numpy` arrays and `xarrays`](/python/imshow/) to [GeoPandas `GeoDataFrames`](/python/maps/).
 * **Automatic Trace and Layout configuration**: PX functions will create one [trace](/python/figure-structure) per animation frame for each unique combination of data values mapped to discrete color, symbol, line-dash, facet-row and/or facet-column.
-Traces' `legendgroup` and `showlegend` attributed are set such that only one legend item appears per unique combination of discrete color, symbol and/or line-dash.
+Traces' [`legendgroup` and `showlegend` attributes](https://plotly.com/python/legend/) are set such that only one legend item appears per unique combination of discrete color, symbol and/or line-dash.
 Traces are automatically linked to a correctly-configured [subplot of the appropriate type](/python/figure-structure).
-* **Automatic Figure Labelling**: PX functions label axes, legends and colorbars based in the input `DataFrame` or `xarray`, and provide [extra control with the `labels` argument](/python/styling-plotly-express/).
+* **Automatic Figure Labelling**: PX functions [label axes, legends and colorbars](https://plotly.com/python/figure-labels/) based in the input `DataFrame` or `xarray`, and provide [extra control with the `labels` argument](/python/styling-plotly-express/).
 * **Automatic Hover Labels**: PX functions populate the hover-label using the labels mentioned above, and provide [extra control with the `hover_name` and `hover_data` arguments](/python/hover-text-and-formatting/).
 * **Styling Control**: PX functions [read styling information from the default figure template](/python/styling-plotly-express/), and support commonly-needed [cosmetic controls like `category_orders` and `color_discrete_map`](/python/styling-plotly-express/) to precisely control categorical variables.
 * **Uniform Color Handling**: PX functions automatically switch between [continuous](/python/colorscales/) and [categorical color](/python/discrete-color/) based on the input type.